KingWahley/KingWahley/README.md

-# 💫 About Me:
+# 👋 About Me:
-👋 About Me<br><br>I’m a frontend-focused web developer with a strong foundation in modern JavaScript ecosystems.
+I’m a frontend-focused web developer with a strong foundation in modern JavaScript ecosystems.
 I specialize in building responsive, production-ready applications that balance performance, usability, and maintainability.<br><br>Beyond development, I also bring design awareness into my workflow—ensuring that what I build not only works well but looks right and feels intuitive.<br><br>I adapt quickly to new tools, frameworks, and workflows, allowing me to stay effective in fast-moving environments.<br>Quick learner, always adapting<br>Strong attention to detail<br>Focused on delivering practical solutions<br>Committed to continuous improvement

 ## 🌐 Socials: